Skip to main content

 (7) Audio Toolbar

 Provides a set of destructive audio processing functions to modify your Sample.
 The functions will be applied to the current selection range.
-The available functions are described in section Audio Editing Functions below.
+The available functions are described in section Audio editing functions below.

 Tip

 You can also edit the play and loop ranges on the Zone page.
-See section Adjusting the Zone Settings for more information.
+See section Adjusting the Zone settings for more information.

 In the Edit page, the Audio Toolbar provides various audio functions.
-These will be performed on the selected region of the Sample, as defined by the Start and End parameters of the SELECTION RANGE section (refer to Using the Edit Page above).
+These will be performed on the selected region of the Sample, as defined by the Start and End parameters of the SELECTION RANGE section (refer to Using the Edit page above).

 • To apply any audio function to the selected region in your Sample, click the desired icon in the Audio Toolbar.